thanhld94/Tetris/README.md

 - All pieces and tetris board are drawn using Java library

 # Game control
-- All pieces are generated using Thread
+- All pieces are generated and controlled using Java's Thread
 - Game board and pieces are drawn using Java's JPanel, JFrame